What is an eligible business type?

 Are the award and rebate levels the same throughout the state?

 Each business generally will receive the same JCF award and/or rebate level regardless where the project is located.
-However, projects located in Greater Minnesota will receive up to a 7.5 percent rebate on eligible capital investment expenditures (versus 5 percent for Twin Cities metropolitan area projects).
+However, projects located in Greater Minnesota will have up to 7 years to receive JCF benefits (versus 5 years for Twin Cities metropolitan area projects) and Greater Minnesota projects will receive up to a 7.5 percent rebate on eligible capital investment expenditures (versus 5 percent for Twin Cities metropolitan area projects).
+Also projects certified as a Targeted population also receive potential rebates of $2,000 - $4,000 per job, per year (versus rebates of $1,000 - $3,000 for non-targeted populations).

 What is considered the Twin Cities metropolitan area?